Billings Heights casino robbery ends with one woman in custody, one at large

 Gun violence has been on the rise in Billings over the last two years.
 Cases of assault with a weapon in Billings for 2021 increased by over 76% over the previous year, according to BPD data.
 Assaults with a weapon totaled 393 separate reports last year.
 The increase in assaults contributed to an overall rise in violent crime in the city since the beginning of 2020.

-Gun violence has claimed the lives of at least five people in Billings so far in 2022, and police have responded to over eight shootings, per statements posted to social media by BPD.
+Gun violence has claimed the lives of at least five people in Billings so far in 2022, and police have responded to over eight shootings, according to statements posted to social media by BPD.